tap349/tap349.github.io/_posts/2019-01-04-docker-notes.md

 > <https://docs.docker.com/get-started/part3/#about-services>
 >
 > Services are really just “containers in production.”
 A service only runs
-> one image, but it codifies the way that image runs—what ports it should
+> one image, but it codifies the way that image runs — what ports it should
 > use, how many replicas of the container should run so the service has the
 > capacity it needs, and so on.